-If you’ve been working with Ruby on Rails for a while, you’ve come across Rake.
-Written by the late Jim Weirich, Rake is to Ruby what Make is to C. It’s very easy to create custom Rake tasks to simplify your development workflows.
+If you’ve been working with Rails for a while, you must have come across Rake.
+In fact, the very first post on this blog was a brief introduction to Rake.
+Written by the late Jim Weirich (my Ruby hero), Rake is to Ruby what make is to C. It’s very easy to create custom Rake tasks to simplify your development workflows.
 Rails even provides a generator (

 rails g task) to create them for you.

-However, one question that many new Rails developers (including myself) have when learning Rails is how to access the Rails environment in a Rake task, which is very useful for accessing the ActiveRecord models or performing database queries.
+However, one question that many new Rails developers have when learning Rails is how to access the Rails models in a Rake task, which is very useful for running some application logic or performing database queries via the command line.
 This article shows how to do it.

 Here’s a simple Rake task that tries to use an ActiveRecord model named

-# lib/tasks/transport.rake desc "count the number of users in the system" task :count_users do puts User.count end
+# lib/tasks/count.rake desc "count the number of users in the system" task :count_users do puts User.count end

-If I try to run this Rake task as it is, Rails will throw a
+If I try to run this Rake task as it is, Rails throws a

 Rails provides an

 :environment task to load the environment.
 In Rake terminology, your task is dependent on the

 :environment task, as it must be performed before your task.